Frequently Asked Questions

 Mobile App

-Physical brochures are available for free near the doors to the Bingham Gallery.
+Physical visitor guides and brochures are available for free near the Bingham Gallery entrances and in PDF format.

 Is seating available in the Bingham Gallery?

-Does it cost to visit Roots of Knowledge?
+Is it free to visit Roots of Knowledge?

 To avoid encountering tour groups or arriving when the gallery is closed for an event, we recommend checking the tour & events calendar before planning a visit.